|

 currently an RBG Kew coordinated initiative to compile a global

-of taxonomically complete datasets - global
+checklist of the fungi.
+You may search systematically defined and taxonomically complete datasets - global

 species databases - or the entire Species